-Under public health directions currently in force in the ACT, it is mandatory to wear a face mask upon leaving your home.
-However, these requirements include exceptions to ensure people who have a valid reason why they are unable to wear a mask are not treated less favourably.
-ACT Health’s COVID-19 information lists these exceptions, which include people with a physical or mental health illness or disability that makes wearing a face mask detrimental to their condition, children under 12, and others.
+Under public health directions currently in force in the ACT, it is mandatory to wear a face mask in certain circumstances.
+However, these requirements include exceptions to ensure people who have a valid reason why they are unable to wear a mask are not treated less favourably, for example people with a physical or mental health illness or disability that makes wearing a face mask detrimental to their condition, or children under 12 years old.

 Generally speaking, public health directions that mandate the wearing of masks in particular places or circumstances will not constitute an unreasonable limitation on the rights of individuals.
 However, requiring someone to wear a mask when a lawful exception applies might be discrimination.
 Essential retailers and service providers continuing to operate during the lockdown should not refuse service to patrons who may have a lawful reason for not wearing a mask.
 Refusing service, as a rule, to anyone unless they wear a face mask is unlikely to be consistent with ACT discrimination law.
 It is also unlikely under discrimination law that retailers may require customers to provide proof of their disability or condition that makes it unsuitable for them to wear a mask.

-Visitor restrictions are currently in place for residential aged care facilities in the ACT, except for end of life or other compassionate reasons, as approved by the individual facility.
-(It should be noted that these additional restrictions apply only to residential aged care facilities and do not apply to retirement villages or homes, which are instead to be treated in the same way as any other residential premises during the lockdown.)
+Visitor restrictions are currently in place for residential aged care facilities in the ACT.
+(It should be noted that these restrictions apply only to residential aged care facilities and do not apply to retirement villages or homes, which are instead to be treated in the same way as any other residential premises for the purposes of COVID-19 measures.)

-Visiting restrictions are particularly challenging for people with dementia and other disabilities, as well as for their families.
-Therefore, maintaining COVID-safe opportunities for visiting is critical to support residents’ health and well-being and ensure meaningful relationships with families.
-While some interference with the right to family life is undoubtedly justified, this must be proportionate and only made on the basis of an individualised risk assessment.
+Visitor restrictions are particularly challenging for people with dementia and other disabilities, as well as for their families, and maintaining COVID-safe opportunities for visiting is critical to support residents’ health and well-being and ensure meaningful relationships with families.
+While some interference with the right to family life may be undoubtedly justified, this must be proportionate and only made on the basis of an individualised risk assessment.
 Such risk assessment must take into account the risks to the person’s emotional wellbeing and mental health of not having visits.
 Banning visits entirely is likely to be contrary to the rights of both residents and their families.
 Such an approach would also likely to be inconsistent with ACT discrimination law.
 The Commission recognises that this is a complex issue, and aged care facilities are grappling with their legal obligation to protect residents as well as staff, alongside their obligations under discrimination law.
-However, applying a blanket rule against visits is likely to be unlawful.
+However, applying a blanket rule against visits, where not required by a specific law or public health direction, is likely to be unlawful.

-Aged care facilities should ensure that their visitor policies align with current Industry Code for Visiting Residential Aged Care Homes during COVID-19, which recognises the concept of “essential care visitors”.
+Subject to current public health advice and relevant public health directions, aged care facilities should ensure that their visitor policies align with the Industry Code for Visiting Residential Aged Care Homes during COVID-19, which recognises the concept of “essential care visitors”.
 The Code was revised in August 2021 to take account of the more virulent Delta outbreak, while recognising the importance of family members being able to visit residents, particularly where they are providing essential care and support.
 Visiting policies should ensure that individual risk assessments are undertaken to assess the rights and needs of individual residents, and that procedures are in place so that such assessments can be queried where they have omitted relevant factors or not made adequate efforts to consider how COVID-safe visits might best be facilitated.

 For all other employment sectors, however, vaccination remains voluntary at the present time.

 If there is no specific law or public health direction requiring that a person be vaccinated, employers should be cautious about imposing mandatory COVID-19 vaccination policies or conditions on staff.
-Advice from Safe Work Australia currently states that it is unlikely that work, health and safety laws require employers to ensure their workers are vaccinated.
+Advice from Safe Work Australia notes that vaccinations are only one control measure amongst a range of COVID-19 control measures available in the workplace, and that “the introduction of COVID-19 vaccines does not automatically mean businesses need to require workers to be vaccinated to meet their WHS duties”.
 In those circumstances, employers would need to justify how making vaccinations a condition of employment is reasonable under human rights, discrimination and employment law.